On the Uniqueness of the Norton-Sullivan Quasiconformal extension: Introduction

 An extension with this property is called \emph{conformally natural}.
 Precisely, $\E_{DE}(f)(z)=w$ exactly when

 (it can be shown that for any $z\in \D$ the above equation has a unique solution $w\in \D$).
-More details about such extension can be found in \cite{Lehto-Virtanen, Hubbard-book1, Earle}.
+More details about such extensions can be found in \cite{Lehto-Virtanen, Hubbard-book1, Earle}.

-We can go one step further and ask if we could impose that the group operation is preserved by the extension process for any pair $f,g\in QS$; this is what was called the \emph{Dream Problem} by Sullivan, and stated explicitly in \cite{Norton-Sullivan}:
+We can go one step further and ask if we could impose that the group operation is preserved by the extension process, that is, composition in the domain is mapped into composition in the image; this is what Sullivan called the \emph{Dream Problem}, stated explicitly in \cite{Norton-Sullivan}: